ernie-image/ernie-image/README.md

 ## 🆚 ERNIE Image vs. Other Open Text-to-Image Models

 A frequently asked question in the community is how the ERNIE Image model stacks up against the current leaders in open-weight text-to-image.
-Based on the official GenEval table in the ERNIE Image model card:
+Based on the GenEval table published in the ERNIE Image model card:

 | Feature | **ERNIE Image** | Qwen-Image | FLUX.2-klein-9B | Z-Image |
 |---|---|---|---|---|